Reading now: Visual and functional check: Why it is mandatory before every use

 The control follows a simple principle: first look, then test, then release.

-You start by walking around the device.
+You start by walking around the unit.
 Check for damaged components, loose lines, and hydraulic or electrical leaks.
 Anything that looks or feels unusual will be taken seriously.

-Also check the tires or tracks—cracks, cuts, or low air pressure are signs of a potential failure.
-Also check that all guards, controls, warning signs, and any fall protection devices are complete and functioning properly.
+Also check the tires or tracks—cracks, cuts, or low air pressure indicate a potential failure.
+Also, check that all guards, controls, warning signs, and any fall protection devices are complete and functioning properly.

-Next, you begin the functional check.
+Then you proceed with the functional check.
 Start the device, raise and lower it, stop it, and test the emergency stop function.
-Every element that will be used later in operation must respond flawlessly, both when stationary and—if permitted—when moving.
+Every element that will be used later in operation must respond flawlessly, both while stationary and—if permitted—while moving.

 Don't forget the battery indicator or charge level if you're working with a battery-powered device.
-A dead battery isn't a technical malfunction—it's a definite stop to use.
+A dead battery isn't a technical problem—it's a definite stop to use.

 At the end of the check you should be able to say with confidence:

-“The device works as intended – I can get started without any concerns.”
+“The device works as intended – I can start using it without any concerns.”

 If you cannot answer this question with a clear yes, the device must not be used.